junxit/us-congress-bills-115/metadata.md

 - 2017-02-06 — Mr. Lamborn moved to suspend the rules and pass the bill.
 - 2017-02-06 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H987)
 - 2017-02-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H987)
+- 2017-02-07 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.